pompyboard/pompyboard/docs/faq.md

 All of our products are still under development.
 Our first tablet is estimated to hit the market sometime during 2026.
 Development Status & Roadmap (WIP) will come soon.

-## Who are Wonkle tablets for?

-Wonkle tablets are targeted towards gamers - especially those who play osu! and FPS games.

 ## What makes the Wonkle tablets special?

 Wonkle tablets have a much higher polling rate than existing tablets.
 This means you'll get